ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 However, some projects tend to avoid or reduce the usage of exceptions.
 In such a context, reversing the convention is a relatively common idiom.
-It is the version of the function which raises exceptions that is suffixed with `_exn`.
+It is the version of the function that raises exceptions that is suffixed with `_exn`.
 Using the same functions, that would be the specification
 ```ocaml
 val find_exn: ('a -> bool) -> 'a list -> 'a